 Any taxes Grantee may owe in connection with the performance of this Agreement, including sales taxes, excise taxes, use taxes, income taxes, or property taxes.

 Grantee’s duties upon termination.
-Upon request of the Office, Grantee shall, within any time periods or deadlines specified by the Office:
+Upon request of the Office, Grantee shall, within any reasonable time periods or deadlines specified by the Office:

 Cease work under this Agreement and take all necessary or appropriate steps to limit disbursements and minimize costs, and furnish a report within thirty (30) days of the date of notice of termination, describing the status of all work performed under the Agreement and such other matters as the Office may require;